 Must see outdoor activities in Stockholm

-Stockholm’s outdoor living history museum!
-One of my favorite places in the city!
-I love exploring the traditional architecture of the country whilst learning about everyday life in the past!
+This is one of my favorite places in the city!
+I love exploring the traditional architecture of the country whilst learning about everyday life in the past.

-But again, in the run up to Christmas Skansen hosts an outdoor and very traditional Christmas market!
-I loved standing around the open fires drinking hot chocolate and mulled wine!
+But again, in the run up to Christmas Skansen hosts an outdoor and very traditional Christmas market.
+I loved standing around the open fires drinking hot chocolate and mulled wine.

-On top of the markets and the museum, there is also a Nordic zoo!
-I am not usually a fan of zoos but I enjoyed seeing the local animals in their natural habitat!
+On top of the markets and the museum, there is also a Nordic zoo.
+I am not usually a fan of zoos but I enjoyed seeing the local animals in their natural habitat.

-Skansen is included on the Stockholm Pass and if you are planning on visiting multiple attractions this will be a money saver!
+Skansen is included on the Stockholm Pass and if you are planning on visiting multiple attractions this will be a money saver.
 You can find more about the Stockholm Pass here!

 Best Indoor activities in Stockholm Winter

-Beings a city set up for Winter means that there are plenty of indoor activities to keep you amused and out of the cold!
+Beings a city set up for Winter means that there are plenty of indoor activities to keep you amused and out of the cold.
 Some of my favorites are:

 The ship is preserved like a fossil due to the makeup of the waters of the Swedish sea which means it is almost perfectly in tact from the day it sank and is 99% original ship!
-If you are traveling with kids there are plenty of children’s activities to keep the littles entertained
+If you are traveling with kids there are plenty of children’s activities to keep the littles entertained.

 Tip: Entry is free with a Stockholm Pass otherwise you can book your tickets online with private tour in advance here!

 Fika is basically a Swedish National Tradition which is most akin to a coffee break!
-There is nothing like darting in and out of cafes for tea and cake in between exploring the city!
+There is nothing like darting in and out of cafes for tea and cake in between exploring the city.

 Winter Swedish Cultural activities